autopilotpattern/vault/README.md

 When run locally for testing, we don't have access to Triton CNS.
 The local-compose.yml file uses the v2 Compose API, which automatically creates a user-defined network and allows us to use Docker DNS for the service.

+### Consul encryption

+Consul provides a mechanism to encrypt both the gossip protocol (via symmetric encryption with a token) and the RPC protocol (via TLS certificates).
+These shared key and certificate must be present at the time we start Consul.
+This mechanism precludes us from using the ContainerPilot `preStart` to configure the encryption unless we embed the keys within the image or as environment variables.
+Instead, after the cluster is launched but before we initialize Vault, we'll use `docker exec` to install all the appropriate key material, update the configuration to use it, and restart the cluster.

 ### Key Sharing

 When the Vault is first initialized it is in a sealed state and a number of keys are created that can be used to unseal it.
 Vault uses Shamir Secret Splitting so that `-key-shares` number of keys are created and `-key-theshold` number of those keys are required to unseal the Vault.
 If `vault init` is used without providing the `-pgp-keys` argument these keys are presented to the user in plaintext.
 This blueprint expects that the the `-pgp-keys` argument will be passed.
 An encrypted secret will be provided for each PGP key provided, and only the holder of the PGP private key will be able to unseal or reseal the Vault.